-We will use the terms \textit{time-step} or \textit{iteration} interchangeably to denote either a transfer or a price rise step.
-We say `at time-step $t$', to refer to the state of the algorithm \textit{just before} the event at $t$ happens.
+We now proceed to analyze the run-time of the Algorithm~\ref{alg:ef1po}.
+We will use the terms \textit{time-step} or \textit{iteration} interchangeably to denote either a transfer or a price-rise step.
+We say `at time-step $t$' to refer to the state of the algorithm \textit{just before} the event at $t$ happens.
 We denote by $(\x^{t},\p^t)$ the allocation and price vector at time-step $t$.
-First we note that:
+First, we note that:

-\begin{lemma} At any time-step $t$, $(\x^t,\p^t)$ is on MBB. \end{lemma} \begin{proof} We want to show that at every iteration of the algorithm, every agent owns goods from their MBB-set.
-To see this, notice that this is the case in the initial allocation in Line 1 of the algorithm.
+\begin{lemma} At any time-step $t$, $(\x^t,\p^t)$ is on MBB. \end{lemma} \begin{proof} We want to show that at every iteration of the algorithm, every agent owns goods from their MBB set.
+To see this, notice that this is the case in the algorithm's initial allocation in Line 1.
 Suppose we assume inductively that at iteration $t$, in the corresponding allocation $\x$, every agent buys MBB goods.
-We ensure that the goods are transferred along MBB edges, and thus no transfer step causes the MBB condition of any agent to be violated.
-Consider a price-rise step, in which the prices of all goods in $C_L$, the component of the least spenders $L$ are increased by a factor of $\beta$.
-Since prices of these goods are raised, no agent $h \notin C_L$ prefers these goods over their own goods, and hence they continue to own goods from their MBB set.
-For any agent $h\in C_L$ and a good $j\notin C_L$, the bang-per-buck that $j$ gets from $h$ before the price rise is strictly less than her MBB ratio, since $j$ is not in the MBB set of $h$.
-Further we never raise these prices beyond the creation of a new MBB edge from any agent $h \in C_L$ to some agent $j\in C_L$.
-Thus the MBB condition is not violated for any agent $h\in C_L$.
+We ensure that the goods are transferred along MBB edges, and thus, no transfer step causes the MBB condition of any agent to be violated.
+Consider a price-rise step, in which the prices of all goods in $C_L$, the component of the least spenders $L$, are increased by a factor of $\beta$.
+Since prices of these goods are raised, no agent $h \notin C_L$ prefers these goods over their own goods, and hence, they continue to own goods from their MBB set.
+For any agent $h\in C_L$ and a good $j\notin C_L$, the bang-per-buck that $j$ gets from $h$ before the price-rise is strictly less than her MBB ratio since $j$ is not in the MBB set of $h$.
+Further, we never raise these prices beyond the creation of a new MBB edge from any agent $h \in C_L$ to some agent $j\in C_L$.
+Thus, the MBB condition is not violated for any agent $h\in C_L$.

-In conclusion, the MBB condition is never violated for any agent throughout the algorithm, and hence the allocation always on MBB. \end{proof}
+In conclusion, the MBB condition is never violated for any agent throughout the algorithm, so the allocation is always on MBB. \end{proof}